 Volunteer Resources Coordinator

 Alexandra began her Project Angel Heart journey as a volunteer in the kitchen and joined the team full time in 2020.
 She has a passion for volunteering with a background in mentoring students, fostering animals, and dedicating her time to issues that are meaningful to her and her community.
 She lives a green and humane lifestyle, promoting animal rights and environmental sustainability.

 Originally from Florida, she traded the beaches for the mountains and has not looked back since.
 Alexandra graduated from the University of Florida and has a career background in both education and healthcare.
 Her time away from the office ranges from concerts, biking, pilates, eating, relaxing with her pups and a competitive game of ping pong with her husband!

-Madison has been volunteering with Project Angel Heart for the last few years and was persistent enough to get a job here.
+Madison had been volunteering with Project Angel Heart for a few years and was persistent enough to get a job here.
 She is passionate about helping others in any capacity.
 She believes that Project Angel Heart gives her the best ability to do so.

 She graduated from Indiana University in December of 2019.
 She drove cross-country the next day, home to the great state of Colorado.
 She is a nature enthusiast who would rather spend her days in the mountains/trees and climbing the faces of rocks than inside behind a screen.
 She loves all indoor plants and every dog that has ever existed.
 She also enjoys live music in all capacities and doesn’t mind one bit breaking it down on the dance floor.